The-Bonsai-Collective/GAXxTJL-gittraining/README.md

 - things like is this a woo site or anything
 - does it have any fancy bits to be aware of etc
 - things we should know that arent standard
+- So this shoudl of transfered to the dev branch on bonsia now